gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 > NOTE: Hi-Hive Community v1.0.2 was released before React Native v0.70.

 As predicted!
-The `index.android.bundle` file is only obfuscated Javascript, not Hermes Bytecode!
+The `index.android.bundle` file is only obfuscated Javascript, not Hermes bytecode!

 ![Image of more readable bundle](./images/more_readable_bundle.png "Image of more readable bundle")

-This is a more readable version of the `index.android.bundle` file compared to the one from version `2.3.1` but not by much.
-But it's still better than nothing.
+This is a more readable version of the `index.android.bundle` file compared to the one from version `2.3.1`.
+Not by much but it's still better than nothing.

-What this means is that we now have a base to reverse engineer the API used by the application.
+What this means is that we now have a base from which to reverse engineer the API used by the application.

 # Reversing and mapping the API
 After a bit of searching, I found the following parts.
 It seems to be an object containing all the API domain, and paths.